n-crespo/NASA-2023/journals/README.md

 # What is this?

 This markdown file is all of my journals in one file.
 Each entry starts with a heading containing the date it was written.
-To further separate entries, they are also separated with a newline and "--~~--".

 # 2023-06-08